 How to Reach Dom Tshang Nye

-From Thimphu one needs to travel toward Chudzom on a Thimphu-Phuntsholing national highway.
+From Thimphu, one needs to travel toward Chudzom on the Thimphu-Phuntsholing national highway.
 Take a diversion from Khasadrapchu towards Gidakom Hospital and keep moving.
 Driving through the narrow Bjemina valley roads tasseled with houses and golden paddy fields, the journey will be breathtaking.
-Stop at the forest depot where you will see so many logs just after crossing the conventional (wooden) bridge.
+Stop at the forest depot, where you will see so many logs just after crossing the wooden bridge.

 The Domtshang Nye can also be reached and visited while returning from your pilgrimage to Tshelung Ney.
-You can also make time to visit Jagar Damkelsa Ney which is just nearby the Dom Tshang Nye.
+You can also make time to visit Jagar Damkelsa Ney, which is just near the Dom Tshang Nye.

 Sacred Relics to See at Domtsang Ney